Puzzled-Hui/puzzled-hui.github.io/ATM/index.md

 * The accuracy of segmentation.
 We use the metric of the Dice similarity coefficient and Precision to measure the overlap-wise and pixel-wise segmentation accuracy, respectively.

-## <i class="fa-solid fa-database fa-2x"></i> Data
-We collected 500 CT scans from multi-sites.
-The thoracic CT scans are collected from the public LIDC-IDRI dataset and the Shanghai Chest hospital.
-Each thoracic CT scan is first preprocessed by a strong deep learning model [2] to acquire the preliminary segmentation result and then delineated and double-checked by three radiologists with more than five years of professional experience to acquire the final refined airway tree structure.
-The annotation details can be seen [here](./annotation_detail.html).

 ## <i class="fa-solid fa-calendar fa-2x"></i>  Timeline
 <i class="fa-solid fa-circle-chevron-right"></i> <font color=black> ~~20 May 2022~~ 25 May 2022 </font> : Registration open.